Polidex Logo

 Richard Blumenthal

-Born February 13, 1946, in New York City, Blumenthal graduated from Harvard College and Yale Law School, where he was editor of the Yale Law Journal.
-He served in the U.S. Marine Corps Reserve, worked in the White House under the Carter administration, and went on to become U.S. Attorney for Connecticut and then the state’s Attorney General.
+Born February 13, 1946, in Brooklyn, New York, Blumenthal graduated from Harvard and Yale Law School, where he was editor in chief of the Yale Law Journal.
+He served in the U.S. Marine Corps Reserve during the Vietnam era and later became U.S. Attorney for the District of Connecticut (1977–1981).

 Fiscal ConservativeFiscal Progressive